Remember The Funky Phantom?

 Hanna-Barbera did a great job trying to copy the success of Scooby-Doo, Where Are You!.
-Unfortunately most of the shows they made were pale shadows of Scooby and pals.
-This does not mean they are not worth tracking down, because while you might see them as derivative, you also might find them a a nice change of pace.
-One such show that “didn’t make it” was The Funky Phantom, which like Scooby Doo featured a group of teenagers (3 this time instead of 4) Skip, April and Augie and a dog named Elmo.
+Unfortunately, most of the shows they made were pale shadows of Scooby and pals.
+This does not mean they are not worth tracking down, because while you might see them as derivative, you also might find them a nice change of pace.
+One such show that “didn’t make it” was The Funky Phantom, which like Scooby-Doo featured a group of teenagers (3 this time instead of 4) Skip, April, Augie, and a dog named Elmo.

 The show is good, but the intro is not as strong as Scooby-Doo, Where Are You!

 If you have exhausted your Scooby supply and are looking for a show of this era to supplement your spooky cartoon collection, The Funky Phantom is available on DVD.
 So why not check it out?